Affiliate Disclosure

 Option 2: Thread Repair Insert (Time-Sert or Heli-Coil)

-For aluminium sumps with damaged threads, a thread-repair insert is the proper fix.
-Time-Sert in particular is the preferred method among mechanics for aluminium oil pans — the insert locks in and you end up with threads often stronger than the original casting.
+For aluminum sumps with damaged threads, a thread-repair insert is the proper fix.
+Time-Sert in particular is the preferred method among mechanics for aluminum oil pans — the insert locks in and you end up with threads often stronger than the original casting.
 Requires correct tooling and care about drill depth.
 If it's your first thread repair, having a shop do this part is a reasonable call.

 Option 3: Replace the Oil Pan

-Aluminium vs Steel Sumps: Why It Matters
+Aluminum vs Steel Sumps: Why It Matters

 Quick Reference Before You Close the Drain